 Having a dual implementation also should enhance channel separation performance and further decrease the potential for noise in the analog output.

 The BIT rate is also resampled inside the DAC to 32BIT even if the resampler is turned off.
-The same also for reclocking for jitter prior to the signal entering the DAC.
+The same is true for reclocking for jitter before the signal enters the DAC.
 The resampler is simply one additional stage before the DAC takes over.